Mean, Median and Mode in Plain English

 What Are Mean, Median, and Mode?
-(Simple Definitions)
+(Formal Definitions)

 Median is the middle value of a dataset when all values are arranged in ascending or descending order.
 If the count is even, it is the average of the two middle values.